-As the Sun Theatre theatres are small, finalists and winners will receive two free tickets to the Opening Night only if their film is screening.
+As the Sun Theatre theatres are small, finalists and winners will receive one free ticket to the Opening Night, only if their film is screening.
 Everyone else receives one free ticket to a general session screening of their film.
 Selected finalists are also expected to attend the festival or send someone from the film to represent them if they are a winner in the competition.

 Films may be moved for judging into different categories at the discretion of the Festival Director.